voideditor/void/CONTRIBUTING.md

 If you're using a Windows computer, first get [Visual Studio 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) (recommended) or [VS Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools) (not recommended).
 If you already have both, you might need to run the next few steps on both of them.

-Open the installer for Visual Studio 2022 (or VS Build Tools).
-This is often automatic.

 Go to the "Workloads" tab and select:
 - `Desktop development with C++`
 - `Node.js build tools`